-California high court eases secrecy limits on police records
+California court eases secrecy on police officer records

 SACRAMENTO, Calif.
-(AP) - California’s Supreme Court is expanding 40-year-old rules for telling suspects when they’ve been arrested by a bad cop.
+(AP) - The California Supreme Court on Monday expanded rules for telling suspects that they’ve been arrested by a police officer who has previously been accused of taking bribes, tampering with evidence or witnesses, lying or using excessive force.

-The justices ruled unanimously Monday that police agencies’ obligation to make sure suspects get a fair trial outweighs the privacy rights of officers who have a history of bad behavior.
+The justices ruled that a suspect’s right to a fair trial outweighs the privacy rights of officers who might have a history of bad behavior.

-They rejected a lower court ruling that blocked the Los Angeles County Sheriff’s Department from giving prosecutors the names of deputies who previously took bribes, tampered with evidence, lied, or used excessive force.
+Justices rejected a lower court ruling that barred the Los Angeles County Sheriff’s Department from giving prosecutors the names of deputies accused of improper conduct.

+“The importance of a fair trial to a criminal defendant is paramount to our justice system, and this reinforces that,” said attorney Geoffrey Sheldon, who argued the case on behalf of the department.
+Attorneys representing the deputies’ union did not immediately comment.

-Prosecutors are required to share that background with defendants, who can then use it to argue that they were framed or otherwise harmed by rogue officers.
+Longstanding U.S. Supreme Court rulings require prosecutors to share that background with defendants, who can then use it to argue that they were framed or otherwise harmed by rogue officers.

+But California has some of the nation’s tightest privacy rules involving law enforcement officers.

-The justices also noted that a new law requiring more public disclosure of police misconduct means some police records are no longer confidential.
+The justices noted that a new law requiring more public disclosure of police misconduct means some police records are no longer confidential.

+The law requires public access to records if an officer has been found by the agency that employs them to have improperly used force or discharged firearms, committed sexual assaults on the job, or has been dishonest in official duties.

+Some officers manage to stay on the force - even if violations are sustained by their department - if the conduct was not criminal, prosecutors declined to file charges or officers were not convicted.

 Sign up for Daily Newsletters